aneshlya/ispc/docs/ispc.rst

 ``__vectorcall`` can only be used for ``extern "C"`` function declarations and on Windows OS.

-Also ``extern "C"`` functions can be marked with ``__regcall`` calling convention.
+``extern "C"`` functions can also be marked with the ``__regcall`` calling convention.
-This calling convention makes return values and function arguments passed through registers in most cases.
-Note, that ``__regcall3__`` prefix will be added to the function name.
+This calling convention causes return values and function arguments to be passed through registers in most cases.
+Note that a ``__regcall3__`` prefix will be added to the function name.

 **Only a single function call is made back to C++ for the entire gang of running program instances**.
-Furthermore, function calls back to C/C++ are not made if none of the program instances want to make the call.
+Furthermore, function calls back to C/C++ are not made if none of the program instances need to make the call.
 For example, given code like:

 ::